 We, or any third-party we use as necessary to provide the Services, may collect information about your computer, phone, tablet, or other devices you use to access the Services.
 This device information includes your connection type and settings when you install, access, update, or use our Services.
 We also collect information through your device about your operating system, browser type, IP address, URLs of referring/exit pages, device identifiers, and crash data.
 We use your IP address and/or country preference in order to approximate your location to provide you with a better Service experience.
 How much of this information we collect depends on the type and settings of the device you use to access the Services.
 Server and data center Service administrators can disable collection of this information via the administrator settings or prevent this information from being shared with us by blocking transmission at the local network level.

-To collect Service Data and/or any other information contemplated in this section, may use Internet server logs, cookies, tracking pixels, and other similar tracking technologies.
+To collect information contemplated in this section, may use Internet server logs, cookies, tracking pixels, and other similar tracking technologies.
 We use these technologies in order to offer you a more tailored experience in the future, by understanding and remembering your particular browsing preferences.
 Cookies are small text files that are placed on your computer or mobile device when you visit a site, that enables us to: (i) recognize your computer; (ii) store your preferences and settings; (iii) understand the web pages of the Services you have visited; (iv) enhance your user experience by delivering and measuring the effectiveness of content and advertising tailored to your interests; (v) perform searches and analytics; and (vi) assist with security and administrative functions.

-3. HOW WE USE YOUR INFORMATION
+2. HOW WE USE PERSONAL INFORMATION ABOUT YOU

 Respond to your request for information and provide you with more effective and efficient service

-Contact you by email, postal mail, or phone regarding Rupert and its products, services, surveys, research studies
+• Contact you by email, postal mail, or phone regarding Rupert and its products, services, surveys, research studies

-Customize the content you see on the Services
+• Customize the content you see on the Services

-Secure our Services and resolve technical issues being reported
+• Secure our Services and resolve technical issues being reported

-Help us better understand your interests and needs, and improve the Services, including through research and reports, and test, improve, and create new products, features, and services.
+• Help us better understand your interests and needs, and improve the Services, including through research and reports, and test, improve, and create new products, features, and services.
 We automatically analyze and aggregate frequently used search terms and queries, including any users requests through any form of communication, including third-party messaging services, for Services residing in our repository, to improve the accuracy and relevance of suggested topics and/or Services that auto-populate when you use the search feature.
 In some cases, we apply these learnings across our Services to improve and develop similar features, to better integrate the Services you use, to improve the Services similarity functionalities for purposes of providing solutions to users, or to provide you with insights based on how others use our Services.
 We also test and analyze certain new features with some users before rolling the feature out to all users.

-For our business purposes we have a legitimate interest, when we:
+• For our business purposes we have a legitimate interest, when we:

-o Operate the Service or Website
+o Operate the Service or the Site

-Comply with any procedures, laws, and regulations which apply to us where it is necessary for our legitimate interests or the legitimate interests of others
+• Comply with any procedures, laws, and regulations which apply to us where it is necessary for our legitimate interests or the legitimate interests of others•

 Establish, exercise, or defend our legal rights where it is necessary for our legitimate interests or the legitimate interests of others

-For other purposes for which we obtain your consent
+• For other purposes for which we obtain your consent

-4. LEGAL BASES FOR PROCESSING (FOR EEA USERS)
+3. LEGAL BASES FOR PROCESSING (FOR EEA USERS)

-If you are an individual in the European Economic Area (EEA), we collect and process information about you only where we have legal bases for doing so under applicable EU laws.
+If you are an individual in the European Economic Area (EEA), we collect and process Personal Information about you only where we have legal bases for doing so under applicable EU laws.
 The legal bases depend on the Services you use and how you use them.
 This means we collect and use your information only where:

-It satisfies a legitimate interest (which is not overridden by your data protection interests), such as for research and development, to market and promote the Services and to protect our legal rights and interests;
+• It satisfies a legitimate interest (which is not overridden by your data protection interests), such as for research and development, to market and promote the Services and to protect our legal rights and interests;

-You give us consent to do so for a specific purpose; or
+• You give us consent to do so for a specific purpose; or

-We need to process your data to comply with a legal obligation.
+• We need to process your data to comply with a legal obligation.

-If you have consented to our use of information about you for a specific purpose, you have the right to change your mind at any time, but this will not affect any processing that has already taken place.
+If you have consented to our use of Personal Information about you for a specific purpose, you have the right to change your mind at any time, but this will not affect any processing that has already taken place.
 Where we are using your information because we or a third party (e.g. your employer) have a legitimate interest to do so, you have the right to object to that use though, in some cases, this may mean no longer using the Services.

-5. DATA SUBJECT RIGHTS AND YOUR CHOICES
+4. DATA SUBJECT RIGHTS AND YOUR CHOICES

-a.
 Your Legal Rights